Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/sponsoredTransactions/index.rst

 =============================

-In this tutorial, you are going to get familiar with sponsored transactions, how to send a transaction from a back-end server to the blockchain, and how to connect your Concordium mobile wallet via walletConnect to the front-end.
+In this tutorial, you are going to get familiar with sponsored transactions, how to send a transaction from a back-end server to the blockchain, and how to connect your |mw-gen2| via walletConnect to the front-end.

 What are sponsored transactions?
 ================================